-Welcome to the 2019-20 academic year at Tallulah Falls School.
-We are excited to provide a world-class college-preparatory experience for approximately 550 students this year.
+We are excited to provide a safe, world-class college-preparatory experience for more than 500 students this year.
 Our students, faculty, staff, parents and supporters form a close-knit school family where everyone feels a sense of belonging and purpose.
 We all work together as a team to accomplish a common mission.

 Students, you are filled with an eagerness and curiosity to learn.
-I know you proudly wear the school crest, proclaiming to all you are a part of the Tallulah Falls School legacy.
+I know you proudly wear the school crest, proclaiming to all you are a part of the TFS legacy.
 I challenge each of you to strive for excellence in everything you do, never settling for less than your very best efforts.
-Those efforts will be rewarded as you progress at Tallulah Falls School.
+Those efforts will be rewarded as you progress at TFS.

-If you are a returning student or if this is your first year with us, our 500-acre Tallulah Falls School campus provides the perfect setting for learning with beautiful Northeast Georgia as a backdrop.
-Expanding on a variety of first-class facilities on campus, construction is underway on a new natatorium.
-This is another sign of our commitment to continual improvement in facility support for our college-preparatory program.
+All new and returning students have a number of outstanding facilities to enjoy, including our 500-acre campus providing the perfect setting for learning with the beautiful Northeast Georgia mountains as a backdrop.
+Expanding on a variety of first-class facilities on campus, construction is underway on a new 10-lane natatorium, set to open shortly after Christmas.
+We also have two other special projects that will be completed soon.
+One is a new baseball field for the middle school baseball program.
+The other project is a new enclosed porch at Federation Hall to provide year-round beautiful views, including special seating for seniors.

+This continual improvement in facilities supports our college-preparatory program.
 But, our greatest asset is the student body that makes this place come alive.
 That is why I look forward to coming to work every day.

-Parents and guardians, thank you for entrusting Tallulah Falls School with the privilege of educating your children.
+Parents and guardians, thank you for entrusting TFS with the privilege of educating your children.
 We do not take this lightly.
 We will do everything in our power to ensure your children thrive in our supportive environment, growing and developing into successful and caring people.

 Our Student-Parent Handbook outlines our basic expectations, guidelines and policies.
 It is important for both students and parents to read and understand this document.
-If you have questions or need clarifications, please do not hesitate to contact us.
+If you have questions or need clarification, please do not hesitate to contact us.

 We are extremely excited about this year, as a great school, great students and great parents come together in a mutually beneficial partnership where the sky is truly the limit!